Upgrade from 2.0.0

 });

-Add device state to AdbServerClient.Device
+✨ Add state property to AdbServerClient.Device

 The old authenticating property is deprecated, and will be removed in a future major version.
 It now only returns true when state is "unauthorized".